 But, we have specific dates booked off work.
-Due to Hubby and I working shifts around each other it isn’t often easy to get time off together.
+Due to Dave and I working shifts around each other it isn’t often easy to get time off together.
 But we managed it.
-Two weeks off work with Hubby finishing nights the day before and back on lates the day after we fly home.
+Two weeks off work with Dave finishing nights the day before and back on lates the day after we fly home.

 We also have a hotel and parking at Gatwick for the night before, the cat booked into a cattery and all these other things you sort out when you have a holiday to look forward to.
 I have been looking at other holiday websites, constantly since we found out we would be getting a refund – and not going on our planned holiday after all.